microsoft/PSRule.Monitor/CONTRIBUTING.md

 # Contributing

+> [!NOTE]
+> This repository will be archived in the future.
+>
+> You may still continue to download and use this module from source or the PowerShell Gallery,
+> but it will not receive any further updates or support.

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit